-You often see ‘excellent communication skills’ listed in the criteria in job advertisements.
-That’s because communication skills form the foundation of cooperation and collaboration, and are essential for learning on the job and being a productive team player.
+Good communication skills encompass the ability to express ideas clearly, listen attentively, and adapt your message to different audiences.
+For this reason, you often see ‘excellent communication skills’ listed in the criteria in job advertisements.
+Communication skills form the foundation of cooperation and collaboration, and are essential for learning on the job and being a productive team player.

-Communication skills can also help you get ahead at work, leading to more career opportunities and greater job satisfaction.
-In this article, we cover the basics of effective communication, including strategies for improving them and advice on how to list communication skills on your resumé.
+Good communication skills can also help you get ahead at work, leading to more career opportunities and greater job satisfaction.
+In this article, we cover the basics of effective communication, including strategies for improving communication, and advice on how to list communication skills on your resumé.

 Put simply, effective communication involves conveying a message clearly so the recipient understands the intended meaning.
 It encompasses several different types of communication, including: